 - First as a loan broker helping people find a way to borrow more than they can really afford.
 This might be a little cynical.
 Most clients did look to borrow money for good reasons did pay it back in time.
 But a too large percentage of the clients where looking to expand their credit for consumption even though they already had more debt then they should have had.
 I never liked that job.

 - After that I became a stock broker in Sweden for one of the larger banks.
+I was primarily responsible for CFD trading.
 I liked this job a lot more but in the end I didn’t do much except moving money between accounts.
 I did help people make money instead of helping them get deeper in debt.
 I did like that part of the job.
 But in the end I want to contribute to growth, not just figure out way to benefit from it.

 - This lead me to my next career change.
 This time I became the CEO of a small company developing garden products.
 It was a good little company that unfortunately was horrible mismanaged when I took over.
 All it needed was a little bit of structure.
 By increasing oversight and tracking we where quickly able to cut down waste and make a profit for the first time in years.
 All without laying of any employees.
 Much of the turn around was in fact based on employer feedback that had earlier been disregarded.
 I stayed in this company for almost 3 years.